SSCHAcode/sschacode.github.io/Tutorials/VariableCellRelaxation.md

 ```

 ## Results
-The minimization is done, now we can study the evolution of the Rombohedral angle in subsequent populations
+The minimization is done, now we can study the evolution of the rhombohedral angle in subsequent populations
 ![Rombohedral angle](romb_ang.png)

 As you can see, the angle is getting close to 60 degrees.